 Step 1: Fry one falafel in hot oil (375-degree-F) until brown and crisp on both sides.
 This should take approximately one to two minutes.
 Drain on paper towels.

-So now that you've made your falafel, and baked your pita pockets or lavash bread, what do you add to your falafel wrap besides the falafel?
-I'm glad you asked, because there are so many options!
+So now that you've made your falafel and baked your pita pockets or lavash bread, what do you add to this falafel wrap recipe besides the falafel?
+I'm glad you asked because there are so many options!
 Here are just some of them:

-You might be wondering what the difference is between chickpeas or garbanzo beans.
-Here's the answer, not a thing!
-The names are pretty interchangeable.
-However, "garbanzo" is technically the Spanish name.
+There is no difference between chickpeas and garbanzo beans.
+The names are used interchangeably, however, "garbanzo" is technically their Spanish name.

 You'll be happy to know that you won't need to break the bank to buy pricey tools to make my easy falafel recipe.
-There is, however, an awesome falafel scoop that you can use to form the falafel.
-You can find the scoop on amazon or any Middle Eastern market.
+However, a falafel scoop can be used to form the falafel.
+You can find this scoop on Amazon or any Middle Eastern market.

 The oil temperature is very important when it comes to deep-frying.
 Too high of a temperature, and the falafel will burn.
-Whereas if the oil is not hot enough the falafel will end up greasy.
+If the oil is not hot enough, the falafel will end up greasy.

 When it comes to frying, not all oils are created equal.
 Oils have different smoking points.
 For example, olive oil, although healthy, has a low smoke point of 320 degrees F. This means it should not be used for deep frying.